Doula costs

 Are there low-cost or free doula options?

 Yes.
 Many communities have volunteer doula programs, and some doulas offer sliding-scale fees or payment plans.
 If cost is a barrier, look into local doula collectives or ask about reduced-rate packages.
+Some hospital-based doula programs operate with grant funding or donations, which can bring your out-of-pocket cost down significantly.
+It's always worth asking a doula you love whether they offer a sliding scale, even if they don't advertise one.
+Many doulas volunteer a payment plan before families even raise cost as a concern.

 Is a doula worth the cost?